 Apple has absolutely gone to town with the audio tech, packing in seven beam-forming tweeters and a four-inch, upwards-facing, high-excursion woofer.
 However, it's Apple's A8 chip that is the star of the show.
 Its advanced algorithms not only dynamically and continuously analyse the music you play β tuning the low frequencies and automatically adapting the acoustics β but the A8 chip also powers the six-microphone-array setup that listens to reflections in the music, from your walls, furniture, books, ornaments and so on, in order to customise the sound output from the HomePod.

-For example, if put your HomePod on a shelf, up against the wall, it will put all the big important sounds front and centre (vocals, lead instruments etc) and beam them out directly to the room; with all the ambient reverb and backup vocals sent against the wall for dispersion.
+For example, if you put your HomePod on a shelf, up against the wall, it will put all the big important sounds front and centre (vocals, lead instruments etc) and beam them out directly to the room; with all the ambient reverb and backup vocals sent against the wall for dispersion.
 If you stick the HomePod in the middle of the room, with plenty of space around it, it'll do 360-degree sound, with the music evenly split in every direction.

-Everytime the HomePod is moved, or in fact turned off at the mains, it checks itself to see where it is and what direction it should be sending out sounds to.
+Everytime the HomePod is moved, or in fact is turned off at the mains, it checks itself to see where it is and what direction it should be sending out sounds to.
 Mental, right?

 The good news is that the HomePod actually sounds best, in my opinion, on a shelf, with a wall behind it.
 That's good news because, realistically, who's going to have a speaker sitting on its own in the middle of the room?